intelligent-soft-robots/pam_documentation/B2_tutorial1.md

 python3 ./tutorial_1.py
 ```

-Here some comments regarding the source code similar of the one of tutorial 1.
+Here some comments regarding the source code similar of the one of Tutorial 1.

 ```python